joshuagryphon/plastid/docs/source/contributing.rst

 Workflow
 --------

 ..
-TODO : update all repository links
+TODO later: update all repository links

 Start with a ticket
 ...................